Skip to Main Content

 Quick facts:

-• Distance: Approx. 10 miles from York city centre
+• Distance: A few miles east of York city centre

-• Key facilities: Electric hook-up, dog friendly, modern facilities block
+• Key facilities: Electric hook-up, facilities block, river setting, cycling access to York

 Catgill Farm: Camping and Glamping Accommodation in Yorkshire